ABERCONWY BOROUGH COUNCIL ~

 Monmouthshire County Council.

-CREST: Upon a Wreath Argent and Vert an Eagle displayed Or on the breast an Inescutchebn Vert charged with a representation of the Eagle Tower, Caernarfon Castle proper.
+CREST: On a Wreath Argent and Vert an Eagle displayed Or on the breast an Inescutcheon Vert charged with a representation of the Eagle Tower, Caernarfon Castle proper.

 SUPPORTERS: On the dexter a Dragon Gules supporting with the dexter claw a Plough Share proper and on the sinister a Sea Dragon per fess Gules and Vert supporting with the sinister claw a Piece of Slate proper all on a Compartment of Rock proper.